-In certain areas, most notably in Distributed Energy and Power and Connected Home, the Group will be required to achieve growth in relatively new business areas in order to be successful in its strategic objectives.
+In certain areas, most notably in DE&P and Connected Home, the Group will be required to achieve growth in relatively new business areas in order to be successful in its strategic objectives.
 This may include entering new markets or developing commercial offerings that have not generated significant profits or cash flow in the past.
 These new businesses are also intended to be structured as global units and operate consistently and efficiently across a number of geographies and jurisdictions.
 This form of global business unit is new to the Group and there can be no assurance that the Group will be able to develop this model successfully or grow in these business areas, or generate sufficient cash or commercial propositions and products.

 In order to achieve targeted cost efficiencies, improve customer service and transfer resource to developing businesses, significant changes are required to the Group's operating model and organisational structure.
 Such structural change can be difficult to achieve, and creates risk as the business enters a period of significant transition.
-Additionally, these changes are expected to result in up to 6,000 job losses across the Group.
 These changes may affect employee engagement, industrial relations, and make it difficult to attract and retain employees with the right capabilities in key roles across the business.